AxoIsAxo/alyrionmc/rules.md

 This means:

-Do not destroy bases or even enter them without permission when the owner/s of the base are offline.
+Do not destroy bases or even build in them without permission when the owner/s of the base are offline.

 ### Rule 3 **
 Do not cheat.